neuralvis/elpa-mirror/melpa/ssh-deploy-readme.txt

 detection of remote changes, remote directory browsing, remote SQL database sessions and running custom deployment scripts via TRAMP.

-For asynchronous operations it uses package `async.el'.
+For asynchronous operations it uses package '`make-thread' or if not available '`async.el'.

 By setting the variables (globally, per directory or per file): ssh-deploy-root-local,ssh-deploy-root-remote, ssh-deploy-on-explicit-save